pyglet/pyglet/doc/programming_guide/fonts.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Font files can contain several kinds of names.
-The family name groups related faces.
-An OpenType Full Name usually identifies one concrete face, such as ``"Example Sans Bold Italic"``.
-Older platform APIs can expose other names that combine family and face information.
-Those alternative names are not always spelled or interpreted consistently across operating systems.
+The family name groups related faces, while the OpenType Full Name usually identifies one specific face, such as **Action Man Bold Italic**.
+Fonts may also contain legacy, platform-specific, or localized names that combine family and face information in different ways.
+These names are not always consistent: they may use different formatting, spelling, or even entirely different names for the same face.
+Operating systems may also choose or interpret these fields differently, so the name reported for a font can vary between platforms.

 Set :attr:`pyglet.Options.font_name_compatibility` before resolving fonts when an application needs pyglet to perform additional lookup for Full Names and